-Many countries reported an increase in the number of events, for which we congratulate them.
-We do, however, note that World Space Week achieved a new level of participation in two countries resulting from Government action: the Ministry of Education of the Kingdom of Saudi Arabia and SUPARCO in Pakistan.
-The initiative of these two governments to use World Space Week to inspire students on a massive, nationwide scale serves as an example for all nations in the world.
+Many countries are reporting an increase in the number of events, for which we congratulate them.
+We do, however, note that the Kingdom of Saudi Arabia and Pakistan are leaders in organization of events and can serve as an example for national institutions how to establish World Space Week as a regular part of school curricula.